kickstartDS/gatsby-theme-kickstartDS/gatsby-transformer-kickstartds-netlify-cms/README.md

-# Transformer plugin for kickstartds and wordpress
+# Transformer plugin for kickstartDS and Netlify CMS

-Converts Netlify CMS data to kickstartds component-compatible schemas
+Converts Netlify CMS data to kickstartDS component-compatible schemas